jaison247/PI-Vision-Custom-Symbols/Community Samples/OSIsoft/imageurl/README.md

 Follow these simple instructions to install this custom symbol; the overall process should only take a minutes.

-1. In Windows Explorer, navigate to the "PIPC\PIPC\PIVision" installation folder on your PI Vision server; typically, it's located in "C:\Program Files\PIPC\PIPC\PIVision"
+1. In Windows Explorer, navigate to the "PIPC\PIVision" installation folder on your PI Vision server; typically, it's located in "C:\Program Files\PIPC\PIVision"

-2. From within the folder named "PIPC\PIVision", navigate to the "\Scripts\app\editor\symbols" sub-folder.
+2. From within the folder named "PIVision", navigate to the "\Scripts\app\editor\symbols" sub-folder.

 3. Within the folder named "symbols", if there is not already a folder called "ext", create a folder called "ext".